bfanger/svelte-preprocess-react/docs/architecture.md

 The `<Bridge>`s use React Portals to render the components into the DOM of the ReactWrapper Svelte component.

-This is why the childeren prop passed to your React is an array, even when you manually pass a children prop.
+This is why the childeren prop passed to your React component is an array, even when you manually pass a children prop.
 This array allows svelte-preprocess-react to inject the slotted content into the correct place in the React tree.

 ### Server mode

-Based off on how the Svelte component is compiled we can detect SSR and utilize the renderToString method th generate the html. (limited to leaf nodes a.t.m.)
+Based off on how the Svelte component is compiled we can detect SSR and utilize the renderToString method to generate the html. (limited to leaf nodes a.t.m.)

 This detection is done at runtime, so the client will also ship with the renderToStringYou server code.
 For smaller bundle size you can disable this feature by passing `ssr: false` to the preprocess function.

+ssr-portals: The default slot (svelte) is rendered first, if the slot contains react components a placeholder string is rendered.
+These child components are passed as children to the react component and are wrapped with marker tags.
+This allows both frameworks to maintain their component trees (needed for context) Then the html partials are extracted moved into place so the resulting html looks like it was one component tree.